wp-plugins/wp-auto-affiliate-links/readme.txt

 = Cloaked links are not working, what should I do ? =

-Link cloaking can cause problems on some environments ( shared hosting with too much restrictions ).
+Link cloaking can cause problems on some environments ( shared hosting with too many restrictions ).
 If you experience problems please turn cloaking off.

 = Do i have to change my theme to make the plugin work? =